ainur-kakimova/Power_BI_practice/README.md

 ## Project Overview
 This project was developed as part of the **Power BI Fundamentals** course.
 The dashboard analyzes retail sales performance across U.S. states, departments, and store types.

-While the overall structure followed the instructor’s guidance, I made several **customizations** to practice independent design choices — for example, replacing a map visualization with a line chart on the overview page to better highlight sales seasonality.
+While the overall structure followed the instructor's guidance, I made several **customizations** to practice independent design choices - for example, replacing a map visualization with a line chart on the overview page to better highlight sales seasonality.

 The goal of this project was to strengthen my skills in:
 - Building interactive dashboards in **Power BI Desktop**